foundriesio/docs/source/reference-manual/factory/event-queues.rst

  * When a device applies a configuration change.
  * When an OTA update starts and completes.

-Event queues are implemented on Google's PubSub_ to provide customers with a well understood and tested framework.
+Event queues are implemented using Google PubSub_ to provide customers with a well understood and tested framework.
 There are two types of event queues that can be created:

- * Push - Works like a traditional webhook service.
-Events are sent to a URL managed by the customer where they can ingest events.
+ * Push - Works works as a webhook_ service.
+Events are sent to a URL managed by the customer where they can process events.

  * Pull - Works like a tradition message queue system where the customer can write their own client to ingest events.